Fearing lawsuits, U.S. banks set sky-high limits for director pay

+BEIJING, May 14 China-backed Asian Infrastructure Investment Bank (AIIB) expects to have 85 members by the end of this year, its president Jin Liqun said on Sunday.

-NEW YORK Over the past two years, a growing number of U.S. banks has capped their directors' earnings, but the ceilings are so high that they primarily serve to fend off potential shareholder litigation rather than control the pace of pay increases.
+NEW YORK, Sept 1 Over the past two years, a growing number of U.S. banks has capped their directors' earnings, but the ceilings are so high that they primarily serve to fend off potential shareholder litigation rather than control the pace of pay increases.

 Most of the caps are typically 2-3 times what directors now get paid, according to data and filings reviewed by Reuters.